Tips to Help You Get ActiveReturn to Overview Page

 Some physical activity is better than none.
 You can start slowly and build up from there.

-If you are a healthy adult, the 2008 Physical Activity Guidelines for Americans advise you to make aerobic and strengthening activities part of your regular routine.
+If you are a healthy adult, the Physical Activity Guidelines for Americans, 2nd edition (PDF, 14.2 MB), advise you to make aerobic and strengthening activities part of your regular routine.
 If you have a disability that keeps you from some activities, talk with your health care professional about types of physical activity that might work well with your abilities.
 If you have a health problem such as heart disease, high blood pressure, or diabetes, ask your health care professional about the types and amounts of physical activity that may work for you.

-Aim for at least 30 minutes of aerobic activity on most days.
+Aim for at least 150 minutes per week of moderate-intensity aerobic activity.

 Walking fast, jogging, dancing, or other types of aerobic activities make your heart beat faster and may cause you to breathe harder.
 Try to be active for at least 10 minutes at a time without breaks.
 You can count each 10-minute segment of activity toward your physical activity goal.
 Aerobic activities include